 Chekov’s letters to his family and friends make enlightening reading.
 Brainpickings shares his reflections on the need for the artist to focus on their work and the qualities of cultured people in a candid letter to his brother Nikolai.
 More can be found here: Letters of Anton Chekhov to his family and friends

-Many of Chekov’s stories, like Maupassant’s, portray complex shades of human character which can make the reader squirm at having to face unpleasant truths of life and the vagaries of human nature.
-But there are also passages of utter beauty and stillness in between grey scenes from everyday life as he wrote it, such as this one:
+Many of Chekov’s stories, like Maupassant’s, portray complex shades of character which can make the reader squirm at the vagaries of human nature.
+But there are also passages of utter beauty and stillness in between scenes from everyday life as he wrote it, such as this one:

 “And joy suddenly stirred in his soul, and he even stopped for a minute to take breath.
 “The past,” he thought, “is linked with the present by an unbroken chain of events flowing one out of another.”
 And it seemed to him that he had just seen both ends of that chain; that when he touched one end the other quivered.
 When he crossed the river by the ferryboat and afterwards, mounting the hill, looked at his village and towards the west where the cold crimson sunset lay a narrow streak of light, he thought that truth and beauty which had guided human life there in the garden and in the yard of the high priest had continued without interruption to this day, and had evidently always been the chief thing in human life and in all earthly life, indeed; and the feeling of youth, health, vigor — he was only twenty-two — and the inexpressible sweet expectation of happiness, of unknown mysterious happiness, took possession of him little by little, and life seemed to him enchanting, marvellous, and full of lofty meaning.“